cuter-testing/cuter/README.md

   Download and install the latest [Python 2.x distribution](http://www.python.org).

-  Also, you need to install the *protobuf* package.
+  Also, you need to install the *protobuf* package (*version 3.1.0*).
-  You can either run
+  You can install it for your user with

-        pip install protobuf==3.1.0
+        pip install --user protobuf==3.1.0

-  or use *virtualenv*:
+  or globally with

-        virtualenv venv
-        source venv/bin/activate
-        pip install protobuf==3.1.0
+        sudo pip install protobuf==3.1.0

 3. **Z3 Theorem Prover**